×

 2. Bongcheon Dong Ghost

-Creepy website veterans no doubt remember this one from well over a decade ago.
-The story is scary enough—a crooked woman stumbles along an apartment complex asking our protagonist if she’s seen her baby.
-It only gets worse when the site takes control of our scrolling and delivers two jumpscares.
+Scary website veterans no doubt remember this one from well over a decade ago.
+The story is bad enough: a crooked woman stumbles along an apartment complex asking our protagonist if she’s seen her baby.
+It only gets worse when the site takes control of our scrolling and delivers two jumpscares that still keep us up at night.

 3. Hashima Island